egeersu/KnetONNX/README.md

 Here are some cool ideas if you want to collaborate:
 - Adding a new [KnetLayer.](https://github.com/ekinakyurek/KnetLayers.jl)
 - Adding a new [Converter:](https://github.com/egeersu/KnetONNX/blob/master/converters.jl) ONNX Graph Node -> KnetLayer
-- New KnetModel functionalities.
-We still can't handle models with multiple paths.
 - Testing ONNX models from the [zoo](https://github.com/onnx/models) and sending bug reports.